sugaroverflow/FDT-Week5/presentation.md

 ---
 # Workshop Class 5 | Overview
+## We are going to create our first module!

-### Create a module that:
+### Our custom module will:
-  - Alters a core Drupal form
+  - Alter a Drupal core form
-  - Defines a path to a custom page
+  - Define a path to a custom page
-  - Defines a menu item for that path
+  - Define a menu item for that path

 ---
 # 5.1: Create a Module